What is Google Bard?

 Is Bard free?

-As of this writing, Google has given no indication that it will charge for use.
-Google has no history of charging customers for services -- its cloud business notwithstanding.
-The current assumption that Bard will be integrated into Google's basic search engine indicates that it will be freely available for use.
+When Bard became available, Google had given no indication that it would charge for use.
+Google has no history of charging customers for services -- cloud business notwithstanding.
+The assumption was that the chatbot would be integrated into Google's basic search engine, and therefore be free to use.

 Google Bard vs. ChatGPT